|A round-up collection of great recipes for your Labor Day party.|

 Burgers and Dogs:

 Whether you prefer simple Sliders, a Smokey and Spicy Cowboy Burger, classic Onion Burgers, Mushroom Swiss or just a basic good ole All American Burgers, we've got you covered there too.
 Not a big fan of beef?
 Topped with Pimento Cheese or not, do try my Turkey Burger.
 Even The Cajun thought it was beef y'all and that's saying something!
 Hot dogs are sure to be on the grill too, so top them off with some of my Cajun Hot Dog Sauce.
+No room on the grill?
+Make these fabulous Skillet Burgers inside.
+They are fat and juicy and it's all thanks to the steaming method, very similar to how I do my Patty Melts!

 I mean what is a Labor Day cookout without some kind of ribs, right?
 We've got you covered whether you want to smoke grill them, bake them to fall off the bone tenderness (the most popular here at Deep South Dish), do a partial bake and grill Memphis style, or simply stick them in a slow cooker and forget about them.